Titans star running back Derrick Henry cleared to practice

 AP Pro Football Writer

-Coach Mike Vrabel said Monday a decision was expected by mid-week on Henry’s status, and the team announced Wednesday morning before practice that Henry had been activated.
-The next decision will be when — and if — to put Henry on the active roster.
+Taking the 2020 AP NFL Offensive Player of the Year off injured reserve by Sunday means he could help beat Houston, clinching the AFC’s No. 1 seed.
+Waiting means the Titans try to earn the first-round bye without Henry, giving him more time to shake off the rust from missing the past nine weeks with a broken right foot.

-“See how he responds and ask him to start doing some of those things he’s going to need to do in the football game,” Vrabel said Wednesday.
-“No different than we’ve done with any other guy who’s come back from injured reserve and as they start the return to play.”
+“See how he responds and ask him to start doing some of those things that he’s going to need to do in the football game,” coach Mike Vrabel said Wednesday.
+“No different than what we have done with any other guy that’s come back from the injured reserve and as they start their return to play.”

+The Titans have to balance Henry’s health against the benefits of playing in a game compared to the quality of work available in practices at the end of the NFL regular season.

+“We will try to do everything we can for the players that are coming back to try to recreate, to give them the confidence and the trust that they can go out there and do their job,” Vrabel said.
+“We try and do that with every player that is returning.”

 Henry, who turned 28 on Tuesday, broke his right foot Oct.
 31 and had surgery Nov.
 2 to repair his fifth metatarsal.
-Henry was the NFL’s leading rusher with 937 yards when he was put on injured reserve, and he still ranks sixth in the league despite missing eight games.
+Henry led the league with 937 yards rushing when he was put on injured reserve, and the NFL’s 2019 and 2020 rushing leader still ranks sixth in the league despite missing eight games.

-The 6-foot-3, 247-pound Henry has been out nine weeks with the Titans having their bye Dec.
-5. He is averaging 117.1 yards a game and 4.3 yards per carry with 10 touchdowns rushing.
+The 6-foot-3, 247-pound Henry has been out nine weeks counting the Titans’ bye Dec.
+5. Henry is averaging a league-high 117.1 yards a game.
+He is averaging 4.3 yards per carry with 10 touchdowns rushing.

-The Titans (11-5) still will have to decide whether to add Henry to the 53-man roster before Sunday’s game in Houston or hold him out for the playoffs.
-They clinched their second straight AFC South championship last week with a 34-3 rout of Miami, and they can clinch the AFC’s No. 1 seed with a win in Houston.
+The Titans (11-5) clinched their second straight AFC South championship last week with a 34-3 rout of Miami.
+A win Sunday over Houston (4-12) would give Tennessee the franchise’s third No. 1 seed in the AFC since leaving Texas and first since 2008.
+Even better would be practice for Henry.

-That would give Tennessee two more weeks for Henry to work any rust off from his injury.
-The Titans last earned the AFC’s No. 1 seed in 2008 and also in 2000.
+But Henry has 461 yards rushing with five TDs combined in his past two games in Houston.

 “There’s a lot of factors that go into decisions that we make,” Vrabel said.

-Quarterback Ryan Tannehill said the Titans would like to have him back as soon as possible.
+Quarterback Ryan Tannehill said the Titans would like to have Henry back as soon as possible.

-“It’s exciting to get him back out there,” Tannehill said.
-“Obviously, he’s put in a lot of work to get to this point and it’s been a while.
-No doubt it’s exciting to get him back out there, and we’ll see what he can do.”
+“We would like to get him back as soon as we can,” Tannehill said.
+“We will see when that is going to be.
+He has to work through some things and get ready to go, but excited for the steps he has taken and the work he has put in to get to this point.
+Hopefully it is sooner rather than later.”

+Pro Bowl safety Kevin Byard said obviously having Henry back would be great for everybody and the offense.

 Tennessee has used a committee approach to replace Henry, who became the eighth man to run for at least 2,000 yards last season with 2,027 yards.
 The Titans currently rank third in the NFL in averaging 142.5 yards a game.